 When using Secure Messaging you will likely want to enforce the feature for messages sent to specific recipients, for example a domain or a named group of recipients.
 This article outlines how to apply Secure Messaging to messages based on the recipient of the message.

 - A Mimecast admin account with permissions to the Administration | Gateway | Policies menu.

 - At least one Secure Messaging definition.
-If you have not already set up a Secure Messaging definition view the following article:
+If you have not already set up a definition, view the Configuring a Secure Messaging Definition article.

-- Click on Closed Circuit Messaging from the list of policy types on the page to view of list of any policies already created.
+- Click on Secure Messaging from the list of policy types on the page to view of list of any policies already created.

 - Click the New Policy button from the menu bar.

 - Enter a description of the policy in the Policy Narrative text box.

 - Use the Lookup button to select the Secure Messaging definition that should apply when the policy is triggered.